noir-lang/noir/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 ### General utilities

 The primary general utility is the `compute_authwit_message_hash` function which computes the action hash from its components.
 This is useful for when you need to generate a hash that is not for the current call, such as when you want to update a public approval state value that is later used for [authentication in public](#updating-approval-state-in-noir).

-#include_code compute_authwit_message_hash /yarn-project/aztec-nr/authwit/src/auth.nr rust
+You can view the implementation of this function [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/authwit/src/auth.nr).

 #### TypeScript utilities

 To make it convenient to compute the message hashes in TypeScript, the `aztec.js` package includes a `computeAuthWitMessageHash` function that you can use.

-#include_code authwit_computeAuthWitMessageHash /yarn-project/aztec.js/src/utils/authwit.ts typescript
+Implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec.js/src/utils/authwit.ts).

 As you can see above, this function takes a `caller` and a `request`.
-So let's quickly see how we can get those.
-Luckily for us, the `request` can be easily prepared similarly to how we are making contract calls from TypeScript.
+The `request` can be easily prepared similarly to how we are making contract calls from TypeScript.

 #include_code authwit_computeAuthWitMessageHash /yarn-project/end-to-end/src/e2e_token_contract.test.ts typescript